gopheracademy/gopheracademy-web/content/advent-2019/go-compilers.md

 linktitle = "Tour of Go Compilers"
 +++

-On a high level, compilers are viewed as a single a single, solid, single-step-worker entity.
+On a high level, compilers are viewed as a single, solid, single-step-worker entity.
 A Gopher, aka Go programmer, interacts with the Go compiler via the abstractions of `go build` or `go install` commands.
 However, compilers, in their ideal form, consist of three layers creatively named: frontend, middle-end, and backend.
-The single `go {build,install}` command embarks on journey through the three layers to convert the raw Go source code into machine code.
+The single `go {build,install}` command embarks on a journey through the three layers to convert the raw Go source code into machine code.

 The frontend ingests the source code, perform lexical, syntactical, and semantical analyses to verify all the language level constraints are met and sensical.
 The frontend then generates what is known as intermediate representation (IR) to handout to the middle-end.
 The middle-end does not know the syntax of the language nor does it know the machine language.
 The middle-end is responsible for optimization via symbolic manipulation.
 The backend converts the IR into machine code suitable for the intended architecture.